 The primary functions of the Board are either carried out directly by the Board or through committees established by the Board, namely, the Executive Committee ("Exco"), the Audit and Risk Committee ("ARC"), the NC, the Remuneration Committee ("RC") and the HL Global Enterprises Share Option Scheme 2006 ("SOS") Committee ("SOSC"), all collectively referred to hereafter as the Board Committees.
-Except for the SOSC which purpose is to grant options to eligible participants to subscribe for shares in the Company pursuant to the rules of the SOS, clear written terms of reference for each of the Board Committees set out the authority and duties of the Board Committees and all terms of reference for the Board Committees are approved by the Board.
-The composition of each Board Committee can be found under the 'Corporate Directory' section in this Annual Report 2015 ("AR").
+Except for the SOSC which purpose is to grant options to eligible participants to subscribe for shares in the Company pursuant to the rules of the SOS, clear written terms of reference for each of the Board Committees set out the duties, authority and accountability of the Board Committees.
+All terms of reference for the Board Committees are approved by the Board and reviewed periodically to ensure their continued relevance.
+The composition of each Board Committee can be found under the 'Corporate Directory' section in this Annual Report 2016 ("AR").
 No option has been granted by the Company since the commencement of the SOS.

 The delegation of authority by the Board to the Board Committees enables the Board to achieve operational efficiency by empowering these committees to decide on matters within their respective written terms of reference and/or limits of delegated authority, and yet without abdicating its responsibility.
 Please refer to sections on Principles 4, 5, 7, 8, 11 and 12 in this report for further information on the activities of the NC, RC and ARC.
-Information on the activities of the Exco can be found under Principle 1 in this report.
-Information on the SOSC is set out in the Directors' Statement on pages 27 and 28 and the Financial Statements on page 88 of the AR.
+Information on the activities of the Exco can be found under Principle 1 in this report while those of the SOSC's can be found in the Directors' Statement on pages 28 and 29 and in the Financial Statements on pages 85 and 86 of the AR.